Last Updated on December 3, 2023 by Ch David

 Just because it says that the item was manufactured in China, it 100% doesn’t mean that you have a fake Burberry.

 This tab can be seen on lots of Burberry coats, and we are going to take for reference three of the most popular models of the Burberry coat.

-In the image with the real vs fake Burberry Kensington Nova vintage trench coats above, we have pointed out how the fake Kensington has two main flaws.
+In the image with the real vs fake Burberry Kensington coats above:

 Now that we’re done with the Kensington, let’s have a look at the real vs fake Burberry Sandringham coats for their model’s inscription.

-As you can see in the picture with the fake vs real Burberry Sandringham trench coats above, the fake item has its flaws in quite the same places as the Kensington.
+As you can see in the picture with the fake vs real Burberry Sandringham trench coats above:

-The picture with the fake vs real Burberry Westminster coats above shows you how the fake coat’s text is way off the genuine pattern.
+The picture with the fake vs real Burberry Westminster coats above shows you how:

-The picture with the authentic vs fake BurberryNova coats above shows you how the fake coat’s lining is wrong.
+The picture with the authentic vs fake BurberryNova coats above shows you how:

 The pattern from the genuine Burberry coat above should be the same throughout each authentic Burberry Nova coat, as the red lines need to be close to the neck tag.